nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

-CodeConnect data are saved as a JSON file either in  `[JAR file location]/data/contacts.json` for contacts or `[JAR file location]/data/task.json` for your tasks.
+CodeConnect data are saved as a JSON file either in  `[JAR file location]/data/contacts.json` for your contacts or `[JAR file location]/data/task.json` for your tasks.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, CodeConnect will discard all data and start with an empty data file at the next run.